-Readings will include brief selections from original sources and secondary elaboration.
-An electronic PDF version will be available on the Moodle Website and printed for nominal cost by application to the Philosophy Department Secretary.
-Original sources will include the Analects, The Mozi, The Mengzi (Mencius), The Dao-De Jing, The Zhuangzi, The Xunzi, and the Platform Sutra.
-Secondary sources will draw from Hansen; Chan, W. (Source Book); and Liang, History among others.
+Readings will include brief selections from both original and secondary sources.
+A course textbook in PDF version will be available on the Moodle Website.
+Original sources will include Analects, Mozi, Mengzi (Mencius), Dao-De Jing, Zhuangzi, Xunzi, and the Platform Sutra.
+Secondary sources will draw from Hansen (1992), Chan (1963), and Liang (1968), among others.
 Students will be advised to consult ctext.org for more detailed examination of original sources.

 - Brière, O. (1979).
 Fifty years of Chinese philosophy, 1898-1950.
 Westport, CT: Greenwood Press.

 - Chang, C. (1962).
 The development of Neo-Confucian thought (Vol. 2).
 New York: Bookman Associates.